Priorities & Initiatives

 Safe and Livable Neighborhoods

-- Modify and incentivize the required percentage of various housing requirements (affordable/work force) in new development.
+- Modify the required percentage of various housing requirements (affordable/work force) in new development.

 - Develop a plan to increase physical connectivity of neighborhoods.